Taiwan should have no illusions about US, says China - ExBulletin

 Taiwan should have no illusions about US, says China

-There is no room for compromise on Taiwan and the United States should have no illusions about it, the Chinese Defense Ministry said Thursday, adding that Washington had recently made a series of ” provocations “on several issues.
+BEIJING – There is no room for compromise on Taiwan and the United States should have no illusions about it, China’s Defense Ministry said on Thursday, adding that Washington had recently made a series of “provocations” on several issues.

 China says the issue of Taiwan, which it claims as Chinese territory, is most sensitive in its relations with the United States, the country which is also Taiwan’s largest international donor and arms supplier.